KylanZzz/OOD-assignment-4/res/DESIGN-README.txt

 method, which is implemented by various concrete command classes.
 Each concrete command class (e.g., CalculateGain, CalculateAverage, CalculateCrossover, ViewPortfolios) handles a specific user request.
 An abstract class was used instead of an interface because there are several helper methods that all commands can use (mainly for parsing input) that are placed in the parent Command class.
 Building on the original structure we had defined, StockPortfolioCommand adds new functionalities as the program calls on PortfolioStockController.
 For all new features, they all extend StockPortfolioCommand.
 As StockPortfolioCommand plays a similar role to PortfolioCommand, they both extend the abstract Command class.

-Several commands also act as "menus," which continue looping until a specific user input is detected ("EXIT" in this case).
+Several commands also act as "menus," which continue looping until a specific user input is detected ("0" in this case).

 --View--